j256/simplemagic/README.txt

 To get started you use the SimpleMagic package like the following:

-	MagicUtil magicUtil = new MagicUtil();
+    // create a magic utility using the internal magic file MagicUtil magicUtil = new MagicUtil();
-	// if you are on a Unix box, this will try and load the system's magic files magicUtil.loadSystemMagicFiles();
-	// if they are somewhere else, you can load them by hand:
+	// if you want to use a different config file(s), you can load them by hand:
-	// magicUtil.loadMagicFileDirectory(new File("/etc/magic"));
+	// MagicUtil magicUtil = new MagicUtil(new File("/etc/magic"));
 	...
 	ContentType contentType = magicUtil.contentTypeOfFile("/tmp/upload.tmp");